tysonkenobi/Project-Arty-TOE/README.md

 ---

 ## 🌌 Executive Summary & Framework Context
-Project Arty is an open-source computational sandbox designed to verify the **Newtonian-Kerr-Schwarzschild-Taber (NKST) Unified Metric**.
+Project Arty is an open-source computational sandbox designed to utlize the **Newtonian-Kerr-Schwarzschild-Taber (NKST) Unified Framework**.

 Traditional physics models fracture at event horizons because they attempt to force a smooth, infinite classical grid onto a pixelated quantum domain.
 This engine resolves the conflict by treating the horizon not as a limit, but as a **Phase-State Transformer**.